JaPNaA/flowEditor/src/plugins/visualNovel/Specs.md

 Note: if the animation length is less than the time it takes to finish the last event, the event will be stopped at point the animation ends.

 ## Arrangements

+Pointers to arrangements must have a value greater than 0.

 Instructions that access arrangements: `arrange`, `arrangeSettings`.